REFUSE & RECYCLING PROGRAM

 The law also requires manufacturers of electronics to provide for the collection and recycling of these devices by establishing special collection events or mail back programs.
 Check with electronic stores where you may be purchasing new items to see if they accept older equipment.
 You can find more information on registered manufacturers and where to recycle covered devices at www.dep.state.pa.us under “electronics recycling”.

 Excluded Items – Contract specifications require the collection of rubbish and other bulky waste.
-Bulky waste includes appliances, furniture, furnishings, rugs/carpets (when cut in lengths of not more than 4-feet and placed in rolls), toilets, and other items.
+Bulky waste includes appliances, furniture, furnishings, rugs/carpets (when cut in lengths of not more than 4-feet and placed in rolls, not to exceed 6 rolls), toilets, and other items.
 However, there are items excluded from collection.
 Following is a list of items excluded from curbside collection as part of the contract.
 However, this list should not be considered as a final complete list, as there is always the chance that an unforeseen circumstance or item has not been considered.
 Refuse should be placed for collection in bags not exceeding 40 pounds or 40 gallons in size.

-Excluded items are: Tires, Yard Waste, Christmas Trees, Construction Debris, Vehicle Parts or Batteries, Paints, Liquids or Fluids and Hazardous Wastes.
+Excluded items are: Glass, Tires, Yard Waste, Christmas Trees, Construction Debris, Vehicle Parts or Batteries, Paints, Liquids or Fluids and Hazardous Wastes.
 Loose debris must be in a box or bag.
 The contractor will not be required to pick-up loose debris.
 No steel or iron posts or rods that may damage garbage packers.
 Contractors are not expected to dismantle items placed out for collection.
 Items specified as items to be separated for recycling are not to be commingled with refuse for the purpose of being discarded.

 Items containing Freon gas will not be picked up unless the gas or other cooling material has been properly removed in accordance with applicable laws and proof is provided to the collector.